thermotools/thermopack/docs/vCurrent/getting_started.md

 Various isolines can be computed using the methods `get_isotherm`, `get_isobar`, `get_isentrope` and `get_isenthalp`.
 In the following code snippet, the default values of the keyword arguments are indicated.

+The isoline methods return an `Isoline` struct, with the attributes `T`, `p`, `v`, `s`, and `h`, which are arrays containing the temperature, pressure, specific volume, specific entropy and specific enthalpy along the isoline.
+Additionally, the attributes `z` and `type` hold information regarding the total composition and isoline type.

 ```Python
 from thermopack.pcsaft import pcsaft
 eos = pcsaft('NC6,NC12')